Do You Have Unpaid Commissions? Speak to an Unpaid Commissions Lawyer Los Angeles

 In order for one to secure the commission that he is entitled to, he has to ensure that he has thoroughly written a commission plan that lists all of the commission activities that were done.
 Overall, it is always good to have your hard work documented and a commission plan is always a great step, as it will show that you earned all of your commission in case your employer does not want to fully compensate you for your work.
 This will prove that you have successfully finished your commission-based job.

 When it comes to commission, the labor laws vary from state-to-state.
 In California, commissions fall under the form of wages, which means that it is a law for commissions to be paid within a specific time period once they are earned.
 For example, if a commission is earned on an employee’s last day of work, then the commission must be paid within a reasonable amount of time once it has been calculated.
 However, if a commission has been earned before termination but has yet to be paid, the employer must give the employee the earned commission on his last day within a three days notice prior to quitting or being terminated.
 In California, it is illegal to postpone an employee’s commission payment until the next pay period.

 Speak to a Commission Dispute Attorney

 If you have been the victim of unpaid commissions, do not wait any longer.
-You need to speak to our commission dispute lawyers who will help you every step of the way.
+You need to speak to our commission withholding lawyers in Los Angeles who will help you every step of the way.
 We know what it takes to make sure you have been fully compensated for your unpaid commissions.
-Our experienced commission dispute attorney knows the laws that come into place with these types of cases, and we will not allow your former employer to get away with not giving you your compensation.
+Our experienced attorney knows the laws that come into place with these types of cases, and we will not allow your former employer to get away with not giving you your compensation.

 You are not alone.
-Feel free to call us any time, and our employee discrimination lawyers will be more than happy to help you during this difficult time.
+Feel free to call us any time, and our Los Angeles employment lawyers will be more than happy to help you during this difficult time.